Samsung/tizen-docs/docs/application/dotnet/guides/applications/service_application.md

 - Event callbacks:

     The service application can receive both basic system events and application state change events.
-You can register handlers for these events to react them.
+You can register handlers for these events to respond to them.

 - Application behavior attributes: